Web Mapping with the IUENNA Project

 The following HTML code shows a minimalist web mapping integration using Leaflet:

-Live WMA
+Live Demo WMA

 Using GenAI Tools